 - If you are age 26 or younger, you can get the series of HPV shots.
 There are many types of HPV.
 Some types of the virus can cause genital warts .
-Other types can cause cervical cancer and some uncommon cancers, such as vaginal and anal cancer.
-Cervarix (What is a PDF document?) , Gardasil (What is a PDF document?) , and Gardasil 9 (What is a PDF document?) are the three types of HPV vaccines.
-They protect against the most common HPV types that can cause serious problems.
+Other types can cause cervical or oral cancer and some uncommon cancers, such as vaginal and anal cancer.
+The HPV vaccine protects against the most common HPV types that can cause serious problems.
 To learn more, see the topic Immunizations .

 Other Works Consulted